-The most critical question for pre-retirees is: do we saved enough for retirement?
+The most critical question for pre-retirees is: did we saved enough for retirement?

-As a couple, you need to have a clear understanding of the monthly amount, net of taxes, you need for maintaining the retirement lifestyle you desire.
+As a couple, you need to have a clear understanding of the monthly amount, net of taxes, that you need for maintaining the retirement lifestyle you desire.
 The income in retirement has to cover the fixed costs of basic needs, housing, health care, and long-term care.
 And as well as the costs for retirement plans like travel, hobbies or other ideas.
-With taking into account: inflation (3% annually), the possibility of higher health costs later in life, and high aging of both or one of you.
+And of course with taking into account: inflation (3% annually), the possibility of higher health costs later in life, and long aging of both or one of you.

-The life expectancy of men in the USA is 76, and women are 81, according to Statista (2018).
-So you need to be prepared for the fact that on average woman live longer than men and calculate this into your financial retirement plan as well.
+The life expectancy of men in the United States is 76, and women are 81, according to Statista.
+So you need to be prepared for the fact that on average, women live longer than men and calculate this into your financial retirement plan as well.

 Income for most retirees is a combination of the following:

 - Social Security retirement benefits

 - Employer pension plan(s)

 - The income of a retirement job (if necessary or desired)

 A way to get a rough estimating figure on how much you need in retirement is to apply the 80% rule.
 So for example, if your annual income is now $50,000 according to the 80% rule, you’ll spend about 80% of that income in retirement, which is $40,000.

 You can use the 80% rule as a start-off point, but you need to get more into detail to generate a relevant estimate of your retirement expenses as a couple.
 And think about your retirement lifestyle, mortgage, health expectations, and all the other costs to fine-tune your budget and retirement income plan.